servalproject/serval-dna/INSTALL.md

     161 tests, 161 pass, 0 fail, 0 error
     $

-There are options to run tests concurrently for faster results, and to select subsets of test cases.
-To see the options, give the `--help` option:

-    $ ./tests/all --help

-Every test run writes its log files into the [testlog/all](./testlog/all/) directory, deleting all logs from the previous run.
+Every test run writes log files into the [testlog/all](./testlog/all/) directory (relative to the current working directory), deleting any logs from the previous run.

+See [Serval DNA Testing](./doc/Testing.md) for more information on running and developing test scripts.

 Configure
 ---------